aws-samples/step-functions-workflows-collection/human-in-the-loop/README.md

 # Human in the Loop

 This pattern allows you to integrate a human review or approval process into your workflows with **one-click email approval**.
-A Lambda function sends an approval request via SNS email containing clickable approve/reject links.
-The task token is URL-encoded to ensure special characters don't break the API Gateway callback URL.
-The workflow pauses until the reviewer clicks a link, which triggers an API Gateway endpoint to resume the Step Functions execution.
+An AWS Lambda function sends an approval request via Amazon SNS email containing clickable approve/reject links.
+The task token is URL-encoded to ensure special characters don't break the Amazon API Gateway callback URL.
+The workflow pauses until the reviewer clicks a link, which triggers an API Gateway endpoint to resume the AWS Step Functions execution.

 Learn more about this workflow at Step Functions workflows collection: [Human in the Loop](https://serverlessland.com/workflows/human-in-the-loop)